morpho-org/metamorpho/certora/README.md

 }
 ```

-Thorough the code of MetaMorpho, this enabled flag is checked to be set to true, which is an efficient check that does not require to go through the whole withdraw queue.
+Throughout the code of MetaMorpho, this enabled flag is checked to be set to true, which is an efficient check that does not require to go through the whole withdraw queue.
 This check also ensures that such markets have some properties, since verifying those are necessary to be added to the withdraw queue.
 For example, markets added to the withdraw queue necessarily have a consistent asset.